Diet for Gastroparesis: What Foods to Eat and Avoid + 7 Tips

 A diet for gastroparesis involves avoiding foods that are hard to digest, and instead eating small, frequent meals.
 This can help reduce gastroparesis symptoms.

-• Caffeine
+• Stimulants: Caffeine and alcohol

-Having a gastroparesis meal plan is handy.
-So that you can prepare your meals accordingly.
+Having a gastroparesis meal plan is handy so that you can prepare your meals accordingly.

 Tips for following a diet for gastroparesis